eddeuser2017/commercialize_api/README.md

 * An example of the api that is hosted in this repository is located in my swagger hub at [commercialize api][soa1]

-#How do i deploy my newly created API ?
+# How do i deploy my newly created API ?
 There are some changes that need to be made from swagger hub so you can copy into the cloud hosting provider of API management suite. created a working example of the API that works in AWS see [api_cloud]

-# [AWS][aws1] specific information
+# AWS specific information
-* Copy the api that you completed in the swagger hub and paste into AWS gateway.
+* Follow the [AWS][aws1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into AWS gateway.

-# [Microsoft][ms1] specific information
+# MICROSOFT specific information
-* Copy the api that you completed in the swagger hub and paste into Azure gateway.
+* Follow the [Microsoft][ms1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into AWS gateway.

-# [Google][gg1] specific information
+# GOOGLE specific information
-* Copy the api that you completed in the swagger hub and paste into Apigee gateway.
+* Follow the [Google][gg1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into AWS gateway.